Teaching and Learning Community of Practice (CoP)

 Other CoP’s on campus: Arts & Science.

-We meet in-person on the dates below, noon-1pm in GE 106.
+We meet in-person on the dates below in GE 106.

 The sessions are 100% in-person, no recordings or virtual attendance options.